 Kansa came to know about the birth and tried to kill the baby.
 This time the baby transformed herself into the Goddess Yogamaya.
 She told Kansa that his death is near, as the child is already born.
 Post this incident, Shri Krishna grew up in Gokul and he marked the end of the atrocities of Kansa.
 Since that day, we celebrate Janmashtami as the birth of Lord Krishna.
 Balgopal performed various Leelas in Gokul.
-The people residing in Gokul celebrate Janamashtami as Gokulashtami.
+The people residing in Gokul celebrate Janmashtami as Gokulashtami.

 The festival of Krishna Janmashtami is celebrated throughout the country marking the birth of Govinda.
 Lord Krishna is considered as a newborn and people love him, pamper him, and show respect for him on this day.
 On Janmashtami 2020, we should also try to have the same celebration throughout the country and make everyone feel the festivity.
 Let’s see how the celebration has been in various parts of the country and globe in the past years.

 Since, Lord Krishna was born in Mathura and stayed in Gokul, the festival holds a great celebration time for the people belonging to these areas.
-Mathura, Vrindavan, Gokul and Brij are the places where Lord Shree Krishna did a lot of Leelas (acts) (Raslila, Krishna Leela), hence this festival is celebrated with a lot of enthusiasm, joy and devotion at these places.
+Mathura, Vrindavan, Gokul and Brij are the places where Lord Shree Krishna did a lot of Leelas (acts) (Ras Leela, Krishna Leela), hence this festival is celebrated with a lot of enthusiasm, joy and devotion at these places.

 Every year, the festival of Krishna Janmashtami is celebrated with same dedication and rituals.
-Hopefully, this Janmashtami of 2016 will again witness the same festivity.
-People believe that Lord Krishna was born at 12 in the midnight.
+Hopefully, this Janmashtami will again witness the same festivity.
+People believe that Lord Krishna was born at 12 midnight.
 So, they also remain awake and wait for the Balgopal to come.
 The celebration of Janmashtami is just the same as people wait for the birth of a newborn in their family.

-On the day of Janmashtami, people perform special Poojas, keep fast, sing Bhajans, and dance to celebrate the birth of Krishna.The temples in these places are decorated and special Jhankis (tableaus) are organised.
+On this day, people perform special Janmashtami rituals, carry out Poojas, keep fast, sing Bhajans, and dance to celebrate the birth of Krishna.The temples in these places are decorated and special Jhankis (tableaus) are organised.
 Lord Krishna is pampered as a newborn.
 People offer sweets and Jhulas (swing) to the newborn Krishna.
 This form of Balgopal is especially worshiped by pregnant ladies, who idolise their newborns to be like Balgopal.

 In the various parts of Maharashtra, Kanha’s birth is celebrated in a different form and style.
 At some places, this celebration is given the name as ‘Dahi Handi’.

 This festival of Janmashtami is also known as Dahi Handi (buttermilk pot).
 Usually, the festival is a projection of Lord Krishna’s youth and he is worshiped as Govinda.
 The celebration of Dahi Handi festival depicts the love of Govinda toward butter, milk, Dahi (curd), and sweets.
 Various “Dahi Handi” events are organised in Mumbai where young boys make a Toli (troops) to perform this ceremony.
-Usually in the Dahi Handi ceremony, a group of boys make a human pyramid to break the Handi, which is tied in the air.
-The Dahi Handi festival is also a depiction of one of the Govinda’s Leelas.
+Usually during the Dahi Handi ceremony, a group of boys make a human pyramid to break the Handi, which is tied in the air.
+The Dahi Handi festival on Janmashtami is also a depiction of one of the Govinda’s Leelas.
 On this Krishna Janmashtami 2020, the streets of Maharashtra will again witness various Tolis competing in the “Dahi Handi” festival.

 Not only in India, but Janmashtami is celebrated in many countries across the globe.
 The birthday of Balgopal is celebrated with a lot of enthusiasm in temples of ISKCON.
 The Mantras are chanted, Jhankis are organised, and special sweets are prepared.
 Many Govinda and ISKCON temple will also be decorated on this Krishna Jayanthi 2020.
 We all can witness the festivity behind the birth of Lord Krishna by performing Janmashtami puja as per the auspicious muhurat.